RomanistHere/Measureland/src/markdown/posts/en/tutorial.md

 <Image src="poi_rating_connection-en.gif" caption="See pros and cons right away." alt="Animated example.
 Open Rating and see POIs nearby." />

 You'll be able to change the radius of "nearby" in this modal.
 10 km option is not supposed to show stats and POIs, only average rating.

+### Edit or delete

+Right now you can only edit relevance of your rating.
+To achieve it, click you profile on the right top side of a screen, chose "My actions" and click on the year next to the needed rating in the newly opened window.
+If you want to edit comment or change rating for certain criteria - the best way to do would be deleting the current rating or POI and adding a new one.
+Another option would be writing to <TextLink href="../support" blank={false} text="support" />.
+Works only on <TextLink href="../../" blank={false} text="main page" />.

 ### Share it